 Amintra™ Affinity Resins

-Expedeon’s offer range of Amintra resins (Ni-NTA, Cobalt, Glutathione, MBP and UFH).
+Expedeon’s range of Amintra resins (Ni-NTA, Cobalt, Glutathione, MBP and UFH).

 Amintra™ Protein A Magnetic

-Protein A is immobilized to highly porous and highly cross-linked agarose incorporating magnetic material and it can be used in any commercially available magnetic device.
+Protein A is immobilized to a highly porous and highly cross-linked magnetic material that incorporates agarose, which can be used in any commercially available magnetic device.

-Expedeon provides different columns, empty spin and gravity columns for use with any resin and desalting spin columns for sample preparation.
+Expedeon provides different columns including empty spin and gravity columns for use with any resin, and desalting spin columns for sample preparation.

 Amintra® Cobalt NTA Resin